×

 1. Reading Maps

-Before Google Maps, we had maps: large pieces of paper that you had to unfold to get your bearings.
-When we were lost, we had to stop at a gas station and buy a map; we kept them in the glove compartment.
+Before Google Maps, we had plain old maps: large pieces of paper that you had to unfold just to get your bearings.
+Whenever we were lost, we had to stop at a gas station just to buy them; they were usually kept in the glove compartment in case of emergencies.

 2. Asking For Directions